 John Keen was born at Broadway, in Worcestershire,England on February 25th 1849.
 In his day Keen was perhaps the best known bicyclist, professional or amateur,in the world.
 He began his career building and racing his own velocipedes in 1869.

 Keen's pleasant demeanor and reputation for fairness earned him the sobriquet "Happy Jack" .
 He became a leading designer and manufacturer of bicycles in England during 1870's.
 John Keen is credited as being one of the principle pioneers that brought the wood-wheeled velocipede along to become the graceful ordinary or high bicycle.
 Not only is Keen known for many early innovations to bicycle design but he also competed at the highest level .
-Keen incorporated many of his his ideas into his own cycles.
+Keen incorporated many of his ideas into his own cycles.
 His "Eclipse" bicycle was considered to be the state of the art.
 Many racing men, contemporaries of Keen, rode his "Eclipse" to victory.

 The English cycling press from 1871 onward chronicled a multitude of cycling victories by John Keen.
-Known for a particular racing posture and style Keen rode upright when most hunched over the bars of their machines.
+Known for a particular racing posture and style Keen rode upright when most hunched over the handle bars of their machines.
 Keen would conquer his opponent with a burst of speed and sprint to the finish on the final lap.

 In the Spring of 1876 John Keen and David Stanton, well known names in English professional bicycle racing, came to America for a series of exhibitions and matches.
 Keen and Stanton were virtual legends of path or track racing.
 They were some of the first riders to be seen in America on high bicycles.
 In Philadelphia the American Centennial Exhibition was underway and a number of English bicycles were displayed.
 Here Col. Albert Pope, founder of the Pope Manufacturing Co. and makers of the Columbia, discovered the beauty of the bicycle and likely witnessed Keen and Stanton giving demonstrations racing high bicycles with Keen on his "Eclipse"..